The News, Thomas Wolfe, and 1939 Poland

 Poles never got back.

-Stalin stole this in 1939 when he invaded, and what he really invaded is present-day western Ukraine.
+Stalin stole this in 1939 when he invaded, and what he really invaded is present-day Western Ukraine.
+And then after the war,

 If you want to keep this crazy Polish identity, this nation, then you take East Prussia and you steal it from the Germans and give it.